Usually, when we’re dealing with many variables, we don’t have a great understanding of how they relate to each other.

 Alexandrov et al, Cell Rep, 2013

-Color indicates the reconstruction of the data and the projection matrix.
+Color indicates the data term and the factor term.

-Color indicates the reconstruction of the data and the projection matrix.
+Color indicates the data term and the factor term.